 As any well put-together French maven will tell you, there's nothing less attractive than hobbling around in high heels.
 It's all about looking cool and breezy.
 It's no wonder many French girls (like influencer Anne-Laure Mais of Adenorah) turn to classic brands for classic pieces.
 For example, Karl Lagerfeld never produces sky-high stilettos at Chanel—just clever ones like the toe-cap mules you can slip on and off and last in all day.
 Anne-Laure's simple two-strap sandals are actually from her own brand, Musier Paris.

 We're not talking about waist-cinching of the extreme variety, but French women always make sure that their figure is in some way in check—even when wearing loose-fitting clothes.
-Blogger Aria Di Bari provides an excellent example: A shapeless tunic gets the right treatment by this nonchalantly knotted belt.
+Blogger Aria Di Bari has is just right here with her belted tunic over wide-leg trousers.
+So chic, uh.

 Anne-Laure Mais has a similar approach to Carine Roitfeld when it comes to sultry dressing: It's all about a 50/50 ratio.
 Yes, you can see she's wearing a bodiced black dress with a thigh slit (with no bra, in true Français fashion), but the rest of her look is dishevelled and relaxed.
 Walking this line successfully?
 It's all down to confidence.